Church of Christ (Latter Day Saints): Doctrinal development prior to 1830

-As a result of the book's references to baptism and the organization of churches, Smith prayed for clarification and direction.
-Soon thereafter, in May 1829, Smith and Oliver Cowdery said they were visited by John the Baptist in angelic form, who conferred the Aaronic priesthood on them, which included the authority to baptize in Jesus Christ's name.
+Also in May 1829, Smith and Oliver Cowdery said they were visited by John the Baptist in angelic form, who conferred the Aaronic priesthood on them, which included the authority to baptize in Jesus Christ's name.
 Smith and Cowdery then baptized each other by immersion.
 They also baptized dozens of people, as early as June 1829.
 These converts, however, did not belong to a formal church organization.
 Nevertheless, this community of believers referred to themselves as "the Church of Christ", and included converts in three New York towns: Fayette, Manchester, and Colesville.

 In June 1829, Smith dictated a revelation stating that "in [the Book of Mormon] are all things written, concerning my church, my gospel, and my rock.
 Wherefore if you shall build up my church, and my gospel, and my rock, the gates of hell shall not prevail against you."
 Some time between June and December 1829, Cowdery said he received a revelation about "how he should build up his church & the manner thereof".
 This revelation was called the "Articles of the Church of Christ", and it indicated that the church should ordain priests and teachers "according to the gifts & callings of God unto men".
 The church was to meet regularly to partake of bread and wine.
 Cowdery was described as "an Apostle of Jesus Christ".
 According to David Whitmer, by April 1830, this informal "Church of Christ" had about six elders and 70 members.